garden-io/garden/docs/guides/code-synchronization.md

 Please make sure to specify any paths that should not be synced by setting the provider-level default excludes and/or the `exclude` field on each configured sync!
 Otherwise you may end up syncing large directories and even run into application errors.
 {% endhint %}

-To configure a service for sync, add `sync` to your Deploy configuration to specify your sync targets:
+To configure a service for sync mode, add `sync` to your Deploy configuration to specify your sync targets:

 ### Configuring sync for `container` modules